inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ### Future work

 This RFC targets the implementation of two field types, allowing to add primitive type custom fields (e.g. free text, boolean, number) and also based on generic vocabularies (e.g. defining a new "cern experiments" vocabulary).
-This will enable the implementation of the mechanisms to support custom fields, and allow developers to impelement new types of fields (e.g. date ranges).
+This will enable the implementation of the mechanisms to support custom fields, and allow developers to implement new types of fields (e.g. date ranges).

 Functionalities that might come in the future:

 - Configuration of custom fields per community.
 Meaning, each community would have its own specific custom fields that will be made available to users when they submit a new record for review.
 - Internal use fields, that will not be visible by end users in the UI nor in the REST API.
 - Applying permissions per-field.
-- Configuring custom fields using the UI, for example the _Backoffice_.
+- Configuring custom fields using the UI, for example using the _Backoffice_.
-- Compatibility with OpenSearch.
 - Add custom fields to existing sections, for example _Basic Information_.

 ## Detailed design